horse327/qa-automation-portfolio/README.md

 # QA Automation Portfolio

+## Target Role
+Junior QA Engineer / QA Engineer
+## What This Project Demonstrates
+- Understanding of QA fundamentals and SDLC
+- Ability to design and execute manual test cases
+- Basic but clean UI automation using POM
+- API validation using Rest Assured
+- Proper project structure and version control

 ## Overview
 This repository demonstrates my hands-on experience in Quality Assurance, covering manual testing, UI automation, and API automation.